Valuation and parities for exchange options: Introduction

 The structure of the paper is as follows.
-Section \ref{sec: main} presents the underlying financial framework, while Section \ref{sec: probs} establishes existence of the valuation probabilities and studies the behavior of ratios of asset prices under these probabilities.
+Section \ref{sec: main} presents the underlying financial framework, while Section \ref{sec: probs} establishes existence of the valuation probabilities and studies the behaviour of ratios of asset prices under these probabilities.
 In Section \ref{sec: valuation}, several formulas for valuation of European and American exchange options are presented.
-Finally, Section \ref{sec: parity} explores the different parity relations between exchange options of both European and American type.
+Finally, Section \ref{sec: parity} explores the different parities between exchange options of both European and American type, including an example involving the three-dimensional Bessel process where explicit formulas are available.